Placeholder-Software/wasmbox/docs/advanced/runtime_wasm_loading.md

 ## Dynamic Wasm Asset

-The [`DynamicWasmAsset`](./../reference/code/dynamicwasmasset.md) provides a way to create a WasmAsset a runtime from a file that was never processed in the editor.
+The [`DynamicWasmAsset`](./../reference/code/dynamicwasmasset.md) provides a way to create a WasmAsset at runtime from a file that was never processed in the editor.
 It can be loaded from raw WASM bytes, or [Web Assembly Text](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format) format.

 ### WASM Bytes